SisyphusMD/archiver/README.md

   - Double click the newly created **.ssh** directory to open it.
   - If there is already a file named **authorized_keys**, do the following:
     - Double-click the **authorized_keys** file to download it.
-    - Using a text editor, add a new line to the bottom of the document containing the contents of your public SSH key file, usually named id_rsa.pub.
-The line should start with **ssh-rsa AAAA...**.
+    - Using a text editor, add a new line to the bottom of the document containing the contents of your public SSH key file, usually named id_ed25519.pub.
+The line should start with **ssh-ed25519 AAAA...**.
     - Save the document with the line added.
     - Back in **File Station**, right click **authorized_keys**, click **rename**, and rename the file to **authorized_keys.backup**.
     - Click **Upload** in the top, then click **Upload - Skip**, and browse to and select the edited **authorized_keys** file, and click **Open**.
     - Ensure the file uploads correctly and is named **authorized_keys**.
   - If there is not already a file named **authorized_keys**, do the following:
-    - Using a text editor, create a new file, and copy the contents of your public SSH key file, usually named id_rsa.pub, to this new file.
-The line should start with **ssh-rsa AAAA...**.
+    - Using a text editor, create a new file, and copy the contents of your public SSH key file, usually named id_ed25519.pub, to this new file.
+The line should start with **ssh-ed25519 AAAA...**.
 Save the new file as **authorized_keys**.
     - Back in **File Station**, click **Upload** at the top, then click **Upload - Skip**, and browse to and select the newly created **authorized_keys** file, and click **Open**.
     - Ensure the file uploads correctly and is named **authorized_keys**.